 As a parent, you take pride in helping your teen achieve a healthy, beautiful smile.
 You encourage brushing, flossing, and take them to their dentist in Flushing regularly for a cleaning and checkup.
 While they are important for preventing tooth decay, there is another danger to your teen’s dental health—gum disease.
-Although it is often believed to only affect adults, children can suffer from it as well.
+Although it is often believed only to affect adults, children can suffer from it as well.
 To foster a healthy smile, it is best to teach them how to combat gingivitis before it progresses into advanced stages, which can impact their general health.

-Your Teen and Gum Disease
+Your Teen & Gum Disease

 Let’s face it, raising teens can be a challenge.
 They do not like to listen to advice.
-As a result, if you demand that they brush and floss their teeth it may make them resist.
+As a result, if you demand that they brush and floss their teeth, it may make them resist.
 Instead, it is better to encourage the right habits to help them make smart choices for their dental health.
 These simple tips will help you stay ahead of gingivitis.

 - Keep Healthy Food in the House: Teens love to snack on unhealthy foods, like sugary treats.
 You can tell them not to eat them until you are blue in the face, but teens will be teens.
 Save yourself the battle by keeping healthy foods in your home, especially those that contain vitamin C, which is needed to promote the health of the gum tissue.
 Avoid any foods that are carbohydrate-heavy, which can aid bacteria growth in their mouth, increasing their risk for gum disease.